renesas/azure-rtos/configuration/samples/iot_sdk_ewf/README.md

 ---------------
 1. Usage Notes
 ---------------
+Please note that this sample project is using preliminary version of Embedded Wireless Framework (EWF).

 1.1.
-For more information about how to use this sample project, please refer to section 2.5 of r01an6455ej0101-rx-azure-rtos.pdf
+For more information about how to use this sample project, please refer to section 2.x of r01an6455ej010x-rx-azure-rtos.pdf

 1.2.
 To keep 8 bytes size for double type "-dbl_size=8" compiler build option is set as default for CC-RX project